 These problems have apparently been fixed now but I would still be wary of buying one.
 They also don’t provide the same level of UVB coverage as a strip bulb does.

-As for the basking bulb, all you need is an incandescent shaped general halogen spot bulb.
-It needs to be halogen as LED lights do not give off heat.
+As for the basking bulb itself, all you need is an incandescent shaped general spot bulb.
+It needs to be halogen or incandescent as LED lights do not give off heat.

 You can also buy a UVB and basking bulb all in one known as a mercury vapor bulb but these give out too much heat for a chameleon and may cause them to burn themselves.